The Price of Justice Initiative helps jurisdictions address the disparate impact of fines and fees on defendants who cannot afford them.

 Problem: California is excessively reliant on fines and fees to fund basic court operations and other important government programs.
 Defendants in California are allowed to serve time in jail as a way to satisfy fines and fees, contributing to increased incarceration.

 Proposed Solution: The Judicial Council of California will take a collaborative, data-informed approach to address the impact of fines and fees on low-income individuals.
 This will include establishing a working group, analyzing jail populations, and developing a tool to calculate how much defendants can afford to pay.
-In 3 years, the Judicial Council aims to increase collaboration among justice system partners regarding fines and fees.
+In three years, the Judicial Council aims to increase collaboration among justice system partners regarding fines and fees.

 Louisiana Supreme Court